insure logo

 Does your car’s model year affect insurance rates in Tennessee?

-In Tennessee – as in many other states – a car’s model year can impact your insurance rates.
-For instance, the annual premium for a 2023 Honda Accord LX is around $3,934, while insuring the 2024 model costs $2,492.
+In Tennessee, as in most states, your car’s model year can impact your insurance rate.
+For example, the average annual premium for a 2023 Honda Accord LX is $3,934, compared to $2,492 for the 2024 model.

 • Bodily injury liability per person and per accident